guilherssousa/guilherssousa/README.md

 - Fullstack Developer at [Mais Esports](https://maisesports.com.br/), also a open source contributor and 15-minute writer.
 - Most side projects are [Pokémon](https://github.com/guilherssousa/mew-machine) and Esports.
 - I code mostly in JS/TS, but I'm also use Python and Go when it's needed. :)
+- Majoring in Software Engineering at Universidade Estácio de Sá.

 ### Projects